Medication for Anxiety

 Abrupt discontinuation of an SSRI medication can cause withdrawal symptoms, including low mood, lethargy, dizziness, irritability, and what have been described as "flu-like" symptoms.
 These symptoms can be minimized or eliminated by tapering down the dose gradually over a period of one month or, in some cases, longer.

 One final drawback of SSRIs is their expense.
 Without insurance, you can pay upwards of $200 per month for some SSRIs.
+Generic versions are less expensive than brand names.
 The optimal duration for taking an SSRI medication is six months to two years.
 You increase your risk of a return of symptoms if you take the medication for a shorter time period.

 Persons with bipolar disorder (manic depression) should only take SSRIs under the supervision of a knowledgeable physician, as they can aggravate manic states.